phy710/transform-based-layers/README.md

     DCTConv2D(32, 32, 16, 16, 3, residual=False)
 The parameter "pod" in the function "DCTConv2D" stands for the number of paths.

-More examples can be found in the folder CIFAR10 and ImageNet1K.
+More examples can be found in the folder ImageNet1K.

 To cite this work: